 A One-Time My Verizon Payment

-You or another account manager may have manually paid the bill through the My Verizon website or mobile app.
+You or another account manager may have manually paid the bill through the My Verizon website, My Verizon app, or Verizon’s online payment option.

 A Verizon Business Account